1brahim74/Inverting-GF2-matrixes/README.md

 ./invert             # Reads matrix.txt, computes its inverse, saves to answer.txt

+version 0.9.0: Beta version might have given late responses in edge cases

+version 1.0.0: Base version where it can give consistent result by switching strassen and gauss-jordan accoding to matrix

+version 1.0.1: Multithread (openMP) application which speeds up process up to 4 times.
 # 2. Generating All Invertible Matrices
 This tool exhaustively generates all unique invertible matrices for a given (small) size.

 cd Generating_Invertible_Matrices/
 ./gen_all            # Enter matrix size n (recommended ≤ 4): 3

+version 1.0.0: Base code with stable input and output interaction

+version 1.1.0: On-fly generation: instead of saving all generated matrixes, save just last matrix and generate out of that last matrix

+version 1.1.1: Multithread (openMP) application which speeds up process up to 4 times.

 # Computes all 168 unique invertible 3×3 matrices and saves to unique_GF2_matrices.txt

 # 3. Repairing Singular Matrices
 This workflow demonstrates generating a singular matrix and then repairing it to make it invertible.

+version 1.0.0: Base code with stable input and output interaction

+version 1.0.1: Multithread (openMP) application which speeds up process up to 4 times.

 cd Repairing_Singular_Matrices/